NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Instrument of Zeal.md

 **Prerequisites** Blessed Counterstrike feat or Retributive Strike reaction, champion's reaction that grants an ally resistance to an enemy's damage (including the grandeur, justice, liberation, and redemption causes)
 * * *
 Divine energy fills your weapon.
-Whenever you critically hit an enemy with Blessed Counterstrike or Retributive Strike, your attack deals an extra weapon damage die, and the target is [[Conditions/Slowed|Slowed 1]] on its next turn
+Whenever you critically hit an enemy with Blessed Counterstrike or Retributive Strike, your attack deals an extra weapon damage die, and the target is [[Slowed|Slowed 1]] on its next turn

 *Source: Pathfinder Player Core 2*
 *ORC*